-Incidents in this category are logged on CPOMS and shared via text with the parents at the end of the school day.
+Incidents in this category are logged on CPOMS to allow staff to identify patterns and wider issues and shared via text with the parents at the end of the school day.
 This will either for another or continued low level behaviour or for a more serious incident, such as those below.

-Examples of behaviours that result in a 'direct red' Consequences Using inappropriate language (swearing or Parents informed by text message discriminatory) 10 minutes of golden time not earned Answering back disrespectfully See phase leader outside of learning time Walking out of the classroom without permission Disrespecting Teachers may use other strategies if it is seen to Swearing be appropriate - e.g. Sending them to another classroom if behaviour is too disruptive.
+Examples of behaviours that result in a 'direct red' Consequences Using inappropriate language (swearing or discriminatory) Parents informed by text message 10 minutes of golden time not earned Answering back disrespectfully See phase leader outside of learning time Walking out of the classroom without permission Child sent to partner class for a 5 minute 'time out' Disrespecting if appropriate Swearing Teachers may use other strategies if it is seen to be appropriate - e.g. Sending them to another classroom SLT if behaviour is too disruptive.